stealify/legacy-1-stealify-contains-bad-justjs-zerojs-stuff/README.md

 ## Stealify lower the barrier of using v8::Isolates
-Cloudflare and other big companys are using them already but there exists no opensource Equivalent at present so stealify fills the gap. with the offered Software Encapsulation Tooling including fast isolates SDK.
+Cloudflare and other big companys are using them already but there exists no opensource Equivalent at present so stealify fills the gap. with the offered Software Encapsulation Tooling including fast isolates SDK based on the amazing just-js Project.
+It Includes a V8::Isolates SDK to create ECMAScript written System Tooling for linux as single file binary.

-# Stealify should get a Collection of Tooling Best Practices to Create and Reuse Software
+# Stealify should get a Collection of Tooling Best Practices to Create and Compose Software with ECMAScript glue Code
-It Includes a V8::Isolates SDK to create ECMAScript written System Tooling as single file binary.
-For Example our Installer for the SDK is build with the SDK + ECMAScript.
+For Example our Installer for the SDK is build with the @stealify/sdk

 # Most Current Stack
 - https://github.com/stealify/rust-tooling